-World Court to rule on emergency measures in Rohingya genocide case
+World court to rule on emergency measures in Rohingya genocide case

-THE HAGUE (Reuters) - The International Court of Justice on Thursday will rule on a request for emergency measures by Gambia, which has filed a case against Myanmar accusing it of genocide against the Muslim minority Rohingya population.
+THE HAGUE (Reuters) - The International Court of Justice on Thursday will rule on a request by Gambia for emergency measures in Myanmar to protect Rohingya Muslims, to halt violence immediately, and to preserve evidence of past abuses against the ethnic minority.

-The small West African country launched the lawsuit at the U.N.’s highest body for disputes between states in November, accusing it of violating the 1948 Genocide Convention.
+The small, mostly Muslim West African country launched the lawsuit at the U.N.’s highest body for disputes between states in November, accusing Myanmar of genocide against Rohingya, in violation of a 1948 convention.

 The case has not yet been heard in full and the ruling on Thursday only deals with Gambia’s request for so-called preliminary measures.
 It does not indicate how the court may rule in a final decision, which could take years to reach.